kojix2/RDatasets/README.md

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/kojix2/rdatasets.

+    Do you need commit rights to my repository?
+    Do you want to get admin rights and take over the project?
+    If so, please feel free to contact me @kojix2.

 ## License
 GPL-3.
 See the documents below for more details.
 - https://github.com/vincentarelbundock/Rdatasets#license